mitsukan/borisbikes/README.md

 #### Challenge 7: Back to the feature!!!

-In irb we set a variable to an instant of DockingStation, we called release bike method on the variable and came up with an error: undefined error.
+In irb we set a variable to an instant of 'DockingStation', we called release bike method on the variable and came up with an error: undefined error.

 #### Challenge 8: Back to the unit!!!

+Created a test if 'DockingStation' instances 'respond_to' the method 'release_bike'